bookercodes/pusher-chatkit-tut/README.md

 export default ChatScreen
 ```

-* The `SendMessageForm` component is similar to `WhatIsYourUsernameForm` we defined earlier, a React form with controlled components
+* The `SendMessageForm` component is similar to the `WhatIsYourUsernameForm` component we defined earlier.
+That is, a standard React form
-* When the form is submitted, we access `currentUser` via `this.state` and call `sendMessage` (rememnber, most interactions happen on `currentUser`)
+* When the form is submitted, we access `currentUser` via `this.state` and call `sendMessage` (remember, most interactions happen on `currentUser`)

+Hopefully you can see a pattern emerge.
+Our `ChatScreen` container manages our appliation state, which we mostly udpate using simple Chatkit events.

 ## Typing indicators